 Problems Related to Canine Anal Glands

 In a healthy dog, there’s really not much to do about the anal glands.
-But sometimes, some problems related to a dog’s anal glands may arise.
-Here are some common ones:
+But sometimes, some problems related to a dog’s anal glands may arise, such as:

-Perhaps the most common problem related to canine anal glands is anal sac impaction, which means the anal sacs have become too full and are not emptied out completely.
+Perhaps the most common anal gland problem is anal sac impaction, which means the anal sacs have become too full and are not emptied out completely.